mattlewis92/angular-bootstrap-calendar/README.md

 ### on-event-times-changed

 This expression is called when an event is dragged and dropped or resized into a different date / time on the calendar.
 The available values that are passed to the expression are: `calendarEvent`, `calendarNewEventStart`, `calendarNewEventEnd` and `calendarDraggedFromDate` (month view only).
 The directive won't change the event object and leaves that up to you to implement.
 Please note drag and drop is only available by including the [interact.js](http://interactjs.io/) library.

-### edit-event-html

-If provided this piece of html will be displayed next to an event on the year and month view and will fire the function passed to edit-event-click.

-### delete-event-html

-If provided this piece of html will be displayed next to an event on the year and month view and will fire the function passed to delete-event-click.

-### on-edit-event-click

-This expression is called when an event edit link is clicked on the calendar. `calendarEvent` can be used in the expression and contains the calendar event that was clicked on.

-### on-delete-event-click

-This expression is called when an event delete link is clicked on the calendar. `calendarEvent` can be used in the expression and contains the calendar event that was clicked on.

 ### on-timespan-click